encode/django-rest-framework/docs/tutorial/1-serialization.md

     # <Snippet: Snippet object>

 Notice how similar the API is to working with forms.
 The similarity should become even more apparent when we start writing views that use our serializer.

+We can also serialize querysets instead of model instances.
+To do so we simply add a `many=True` flag to the serializer arguments.

+    serializer = SnippetSerializer(Snippet.objects.all(), many=True)
+    serializer.data
+    # [{'pk': 1, 'title': u'', 'code': u'foo = "bar"\n', 'linenos': False, 'language': u'python', 'style': u'friendly'}, {'pk': 2, 'title': u'', 'code': u'print "hello, world"\n', 'linenos': False, 'language': u'python', 'style': u'friendly'}]

 ## Using ModelSerializers